frederic-perez/AmE-dictionary/data/idioms.md

 __shoot (oneself) in the foot__ :three: To damage or impede one’s own plans, progress, or actions through foolish actions or words. _Companies have already shot themselves in the foot by relying on AI to execute tasks without supervision._
 __shoot for the moon__ To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
 __shoot for the stars__ :two: To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
-__shoot from the hip__ :four: To speak or act without careful thought or preparation.
+__shoot from the hip__ :five: To speak or act without careful thought or preparation.
 Many of Ellroy’s characters, particularly his hard-edged protagonists, do this in their dealings, whether in dialogue or action.
 __shoot on sight__ To immediately shoot (someone) one sees.
 __shoot the breeze__ :five: _informal_ Have a casual conversation.
 To engage in idle conversation. _We’ve been shooting the breeze for well over an hour now._
 __shoot up__ :three::hammer: _The number of homeless families shot up during the recession._